TobitSoftware/chayns-toolkit/README.md

 }
 ```

-Your project will have two entry points.
-An `index.html` files in the `src/`
-directory at the root of your project will be the entry point for visitors.

 A JavaScript/TypeScript file in the `src/` directory with one of the following
 names will be the entry point for your bundle: